jakearchibald/jakearchibald.com/static-build/posts/2025/06/animating-zooming/index.md

 }
 ```

 Even though the `scale` and `translate` are in the wrong order, we get the animation we want.
 What gives?
-Well, I don't actually recommend this as a fix, because it 'works' by hitting an edge case in the CSS spec.
+Well, I don't actually recommend using this 'fix', because it only 'works' by hitting an edge case in the CSS spec.

 Let's go through the algorithm again, but this time with the `rotate(0)` transform: